 IT IS FURTHER ORDERED that, except as expressly noted above with respect to the amendment of Condition Nos.
-19 and 21, the above New Conditions Imposed on the Petition Area shall be in addition to the Conditions imposed under the Halekua shall continue in full force and effect as they pertain to the Petition Area and Parcel 52.4

-Orders.
-The Conditions imposed under the Halekua Orders are hereby reaffirmed and

-4 Nothing contained herein shall be construed in any way to amend, rescind, or otherwise disturb the following: (1) the agreement between OP and the HRT Entities as expressed in the December 29, 2003 Stipulation by and between OP and the HRT Entities, which was filed with the Commission on December 30, 2003; and (2) the rights of the HRT Entities as expressed in the Commission's February 23, 2004 Order Granting the Office of Planning's Amended Motion to Exempt HRT, Ltd.'s Property from the Order to Show Cause Granted on February 26, 2003, Pursuant to the Stipulation filed on December 30, 2003.
+19 and 21, the above New Conditions Imposed on the Petition Area shall be in addition to the Conditions imposed under the Halekua Orders, which.
+The Conditions imposed under the Halekua Orders are hereby reaffirmed and shall continue in full force and effect; provided however, nothing.
+Nothing contained herein shall be construed in any way to amend, rescind, or otherwise disturb the following: (1) the agreement between OP and the HRT Entities as expressed in the December 29, 2003 Stipulation by and between OP and the HRT Entities, which was filed with the the Commission's February 23, 2004 Order Granting the Office of Planning's Amended

+Motion to Exempt HRT, Ltd.'s Property from the Order to Show Cause Granted on